Paramyxoviridae: Genome

 Viruses in the Paramyxoviridae family are also antigenically stable, meaning that the glycoproteins on the viruses are consistent between different strains of the same type.
 Two reasons for this phenomenon are posited: The first is that the genome is nonsegmented, thus cannot undergo genetic reassortment.
 For this process to occur, segments needed as reassortment happen when segments from different strains are mixed together to create a new strain.
 With no segments, nothing can be mixed with one another, so no antigenic shift occurs.
 The second reason relates to the idea of antigenic drift.
 Since RNA-dependent RNA polymerase does not have an error-checking function, many mutations are made when the RNA is processed.
 These mutations build up and eventually new strains are created.
-Due to this concept, one would expect that paramyxoviruses should not be antigenically stable; however, the opposite is seen to be true.
+Because of this, paramyxoviruses should not be antigenically stable, but they are.
 The main hypothesis behind why the viruses are antigenically stable is that each protein and amino acid has an important function.
 Thus, any mutation would lead to a decrease or total loss of function, which would in turn cause the new virus to be less efficient.
 These viruses would not be able to survive as long compared to the more virulent strains, and so would die out.

 Many paramyxovirus genomes follow the "rule of six".
 The total length of the genome is almost always a multiple of six.
 This is probably due to the advantage of having all RNA bound by N protein (since N binds hexamers of RNA).
 If RNA is left exposed, the virus does not replicate efficiently.
 The gene sequence is: